-“Damn you Star…makin’ a pregnant woman walk all the way over there, in the way back, to get ya another beer…fuckkk…alright.
+“Damn you Star…makin’ a pregnant woman walk all the way over there…fuckkk…alright.
 Gimme a smoke babe and I’ll go.”

-I reached down in my pocket and grabbed an American Spirit out for both of us, passing the lighter in my hand.
-My once full pack I ground-scored on the way over here, now felt empty, with only a few cigarettes left.
+I reached down in my pocket and grabbed an American Spirit out for us both, passing him the lighter.
+My once full pack of smokes, I ground-scored now felt empty, with only a few cigarettes left.

-We all puffed on our cigarettes passing the time until night fall.
-Star continued to binge drink Steel Reserves getting inebriated until the point of complete non-sense rolled off his tongue.
+We all puffed on cigarettes until nightfall.
+Star continued to binge drink Steelies to inebriation until more non-sense rolled off his tongue.

 “Neverrr…neverrrrrrr…wouldd I…suckk a DICK….awwghhh…just…nastyy…I’d cudddle…naked with a duuude…mayybe kisss em…buttt nahhh…justtt ohn’t doo it…”